Lellouch-L\"uscher relation for ultracold few-atom systems under confinement

 In many ways, atoms and molecules trapped in optical lattices or tweezers form an ideal system for studying various fundamental aspects of few-body interactions.
-While in ultracold gas experiments few-body interactions are typically characterized by scattering loss rates, in trapped systems the key observables are the on-site interatomic interaction and the lifetime of individual trapped states \cite{Wenz:2013,Mies:2000,Greiner:2002, Ospelkaus:2006, Amato-Grill:2019, Will:2010,Goban:2018,mark2020PRR,venu2023NT}.
-Optical tweezers, in particular, have enabled the creation of fully isolated two- and three-atom systems that allow measurements of such physical observables at the single-event level \cite{Xu:2015, Hood:2020, Reynolds:2020}.
+While in ultracold gas experiments few-body interactions are typically characterized by scattering rates, in trapped systems the key observables are the on-site interatomic interaction and the lifetime of individual trapped states \cite{Wenz:2013,Mies:2000,Greiner:2002, Ospelkaus:2006, Amato-Grill:2019, Will:2010,Goban:2018,mark2020PRR,venu2023NT}.
+Optical tweezers, in particular, have enabled the creation of fully isolated two- and three-atom systems, allowing measurements of such physical observables at the single-event level \cite{Xu:2015, Hood:2020, Reynolds:2020}.
 While offering unprecedented control over few-body systems, such experiments also encounter two central challenges: how to relate measurements in confined setups to free-space scattering parameters and how confinement itself influences collision dynamics and system stability.
 Similar challenges arise in high-energy physics, particularly in lattice quantum chromodynamics, where calculations are performed in a finite volume.
-A major breakthrough in that context was the development of the well-known Lellouch-L\"uscher (LL) relations \cite{Lüscher:1986s,Lüscher:1986,Maiani:1990,Lellouch:2001,Beane:2011,Hammer:2017,Müller:2021}, which provide a rigorous way to extract scattering observables --such as decay rates and cross sections-- from the discrete energy levels of finite-volume simulations.
+A breakthrough in that context was the development of the well-known Lellouch-L\"uscher (LL) relations \cite{Lüscher:1986s,Lüscher:1986,Maiani:1990,Lellouch:2001,Beane:2011,Hammer:2017,Müller:2021,Beane:2014,Stellin:2021,Bubna:2024}, which provide a rigorous way to extract scattering observables --such as decay rates and cross sections-- from the discrete energy levels of finite-volume simulations.
+A closely related treatment was established in hadronic atoms and is commonly referred to as the Deser–Trueman formula \cite{Deser:1954,Trueman:1961,Thomas:1980,Gasser:2008,Curceanu:2019}.
 The development of a similar approach for trapped few-atom systems has the potential to provide a more accurate and controllable procedure to determine few-atom scattering rates than in ultracold bulk gases.
 Isolated few-body systems allow for a clearer and more systematic way to distinguish scattering rates from processes involving varying numbers of atoms \cite{Reynolds:2020}, a task that proves to be more challenging in bulk gases \cite{kraemer2006NT,stecher2009NP,ferlaino2009PRL,zenesini2013NJP}.
-Moreover, the ability of preparing trapped few-body states in well-defined quantum states \cite{zurn2013prl,Kaufman:2015,Goban:2018,Liu:2019,Spence:2022,brooks:2022,Shaw:2025} can enable the measurement of individual partial-wave scattering rates, providing a much more sensitive probe for resonance and interference effects often obscured by thermal effects in gases \cite{dincao2004prl,huang2015PRA}.
+Moreover, the ability of preparing trapped few-body states in well-defined quantum states \cite{zurn2013prl,Kaufman:2015,Goban:2018,Liu:2019,Spence:2022,brooks:2022,Shaw:2025} can enable the direct measurement of individual partial-wave scattering rates, providing a much more sensitive probe for resonance and interference effects often obscured by thermal effects in gases \cite{dincao2004prl,huang2015PRA}.